paugier/mercurial-scm/source/install.md

 # Installation

 Mercurial is written in Python, C and Rust with platform independence in mind.
-As a result, Mercurial is available on [Microsoft Windows], [GNU/Linux], [Mac OS X], [Solaris 11 Express] and others.
-You can either download a binary package for the system of your choice or build it from [sources](https://www.mercurial-scm.org/release).
+As a result, Mercurial is available on [Microsoft Windows], [GNU/Linux], [macOS], [Solaris 11 Express] and others.
+You can either download a binary package for the system of your choice or build from [source](https://www.mercurial-scm.org/release).

-For people that are looking for the utmost performance, a growing part of Mercurial is being written in Rust.
-For more information see [](./help/topics/rust.rst).
+For those looking for the utmost performance, a growing part of Mercurial is being written in Rust.
+For more information, see [](./help/topics/rust.rst).

-Windows users are likely to enjoy the [TortoiseHg] GUI the most.
-It integrates Mercurial directly into your explorer.
+Windows users are likely to enjoy the [TortoiseHg] GUI the most, which integrates Mercurial directly into File Explorer.

 Packages for common Linux and BSD distributions can be installed from the system specific
 repositories: